firasuke/DOTSLASHLINUX/content/post/2017-09-07-The-Linux-Kernel-Configuration-Guide-Part-8.md

 Choice:     built-in [*]

-Reason:     This is required to read extended information of PCI devices, as it
+Reason:     It's highly recommended that you include this option in your kernel
-            grants access to drivers polling for extra information.
+            as it's required to read extended information of PCI devices and grants access to drivers polling for extra information.
 ```
 <h3>[ ]   Read CNB20LE Host Bridge Windows</h3>